SENERGY-Platform/client-connector-updater/README.md

 + Your gateways reside in local git repositories and have remote origins.
 + A `.gitignore` file for ignoring files created during run-time by the gateways.
-+ [Pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) are installed and there's a virtualenv bearing the same name as the gateway dictionary for every gateway (see [Installation](#installation) for more information).
++ There's a virtualenv bearing the same name as the gateway dictionary for every gateway (see [Installation](#installation) for more information).
 + Read only access to `gitlab.wifa.uni-leipzig.de/fg-seits` (see [Deploy Keys](#deploy-key) for more information).
 + The `wget` package is installed.